“Dakota” Jones is an obscure Batman character.

 (If modernising the story, Jones would likely be less impulsive, to steer clear of a mass of racist precedents.)

-Universe AZ History
+Universe AZ Adaptation

 In the Universe AZ Multiverse, on the world of Earth 3 aka Earth S, “Dakota” Jones is the cousin of Bruce Wayne, nephew of Martha Wayne nee Standing Soldier.
 His mother married Robert Jones, a mechanic for the Richmond Enterprises racing team.